 Poultry must be well-done

 There is no risk from eating prepared poultry as the virus is destroyed when heated.
 Therefore, poultry should be roasted/fried, until it is well-done, or boiled.
 The same applies to eggs.
 Those preparing their own food when travelling in a country with bird flu should observe strict hand hygiene.
 Wash your hands frequently in hot water and soap, or in an alcohol-based disinfectant.
-This minimises the risk of infection through food preparation.
+This minimizes the risk of infection through food preparation.

 Don't take bird souvenirs home with you

 You should be aware that it is prohibited to import live birds, poultry and poultry products, eggs and foods containing poultry from the above-mentioned countries.
-The Danish customs authorities are particularly rigorous in enforcing these restrictions among travellers returning from the affected countries.
+The Danish customs authorities are particularly rigorous in enforcing these restrictions among travelers returning from the affected countries.